dev-ai-lab/aws-architect/README.md

   - Do my buckets have public access?
   - How has my ALB configuration changed?
 - **Receive SNS alerts for changes**
+- AWS Config has a managed rule named `acm-certificate-expiration-check to check for expiring certificates (configurable number of days)
 - **Per-region service** (can be aggregated across regions and accounts)
 - **Store configuration data in S3** (analyzed by Athena)
 - **Config Rules:**